 Institutions should have adequate funding to cover teaching and learning needs.
 They should -on the one hand- provide satisfactory infrastructure and services for learning and student support and -on the other hand- facilitate direct access to them by establishing internal rules to this end (e.g., lecture rooms, laboratories, libraries, networks, boarding, career, and social policy services.
-10 faculty members and 1 administrative staff form the human resources of the PSP.
-The material resources, teaching spaces and the student services cover are considered sufficient.
+6 faculty members, 1 administrative staff and 2 researchers-PhD holders form the human resources of the PSP.
 The access to the Law Library and the available sources of information are appropriate and adequate.
 The tuition fees for the LL.M. program amount to 1,200 €.
-The Unit offers the opportunity of internship at the EPO in Munich, Germany, at the EUIPO in Alicante, Spain and at the Hellenic Competition Commission.

-The Unit proposal states that the number of human resources (academic and auxiliary staff) and material resources (teaching spaces) is sufficient to serve the educational needs of the master students.
-Both the human and material resources are adequate, and the Law Library offers a substantial amount of printed and online resources to all students and staff, reading spaces, inter-libraryloan facilities, as well as access to major national and international legal databasesto all students.
+The Unit proposal states that the number of human resources (academic and auxiliary staff) and material resources (teaching spaces) is sufficient to serve the educational needs of the master students, but the very limited number (6) of teaching staff is not considered sufficient to achieve educational pluralism.
+Interviewed students claim that the main core of the teaching staff consists of 3 faculty members.
+The material resources are adequate, but due to program subject and its international aspect there is always the necessity of more international resources.
+The Law Library offers a substantial amount of printed and online resources to all students and staff, reading spaces, inter-library loan facilities, as well as access to major national and international legal databases to all students.
 All these resources are easily accessible to the students and described at the Study Program.
-The possibility of internship at locals or European/international institutions is a good practice support service.

-Overall, the Unit has adequate human and material resources to support the teaching and learning process, but as indicated by the Panel (Recommendations on Principle 5), the Unit could seek ways and means to provide further support to faculty members to achieve the educational goals.
+Overall, the Unit has the human and material resources to support the teaching and learning process, but as indicated by the Panel (Recommendations on Principle 5), the Unit could seek ways and means to provide further support to faculty members to enhance research and intensify their efforts for attracting external funding, especially through international and European projects.